Paska (Ukrainian Easter Bread)

 Many traditions were kept alive by those who did not live in Ukraine, and have been gaining strength within its borders again after the fall of the Soviet Union.
 This is a huge part of why keeping the culture alive is so important.

-This incredible Ukrainian bread recipe comes from Stephanie and has been tweaked over the years with the help of her mom (Chris Terpak-Malm) and husband (Doug Cheeseman).
+This incredible Ukrainian bread recipe comes from Stephanie and has been tweaked over the years with the help of her family.

 Like so many of the recipes that have been passed down through my own family, it turns out that Stephanie’s family never strictly wrote down their Paska recipe anywhere.

-Over the years they took a couple of versions and combined them to create the recipe that Stephanie and her husband now make.
+Over the years, they took a couple of versions and combined them to create the Paska recipe that Stephanie makes now.

 As you’ll often find with recipes like this one, there is no one way to make Paska.
 Some families add raisins, some bake it into one very tall loaf (reminiscent of panettone), some add an egg wash…you get the idea.